Hollywood Garden Club: Final years

 The Hollywood Garden Club formed on March 18, 1927.
 This was two years before the surviving national organization (National Garden Clubs).
 Club membership peaked at over 100 in 1960.
 The operated continuously from 1927 to 1999.
 In the 1990s membership fell to six and the club could no longer afford the insurance on the building.

 Modern times

-On February 23, 1999 the four remaining members of the garden club deeded the building to the City of Hollywood.
+On February 23, 1999, the four remaining members of the garden club deeded the building to the City of Hollywood.
 The proximity to the Historic Hollywood Railway Station lead to use of the building for railroad-related community organizations.
 In 2001 the building was utilized as the clubhouse, museum, and showroom of the Big Pine and Sawgrass Model Railroad Club.
 In 2005 it was functioning as an educational facility for railroad related programs administered by three nonprofit organizations; the Hollywood Railroad Station Museum, the Dorothy Walker Bush Museum and the Big Pine and Sawgrass Model Railroad Club.
-The Dorothy Walker Bush Museum never actually came to be as a museum and the organizer was charged with multiple felonies and plead guilty to grand theft related to the abuse of state funds appropriated for the museum.
+The Dorothy Walker Bush Museum never actually came to be as a museum, and the organizer was charged with multiple felonies and pled guilty to grand theft related to the abuse of state funds appropriated for the museum.
 The building no longer appears on street view of Google Maps.